FlexMeasures/flexmeasures/documentation/dev/plugins.rst

 Here is a showcase file which constitutes a FlexMeasures plugin called ``our_client``.

 * We demonstrate adding a view, which can be rendered using the FlexMeasures base templates.
 * We also showcase a CLI function which has access to the FlexMeasures `app` object.
-It can be called via ``flexmeasures our_client test``.
+It can be called via ``flexmeasures our-client test``.

 We first create the file ``<some_folder>/our_client/__init__.py``.
 This means that ``our_client`` is the plugin folder and becomes the plugin name.